jim-laven/GitHub-is-Awesome/README.md

 # GitHub-is-Awesome
 Second repository

-This line was added in Eclipse
+This line was added in Eclipse.